Last updated

 • It's not free: The API is priced based on conversations, not message volume.
 Rates vary by country and conversation type (marketing vs utility vs service).

-• Opt-in is required: You can’t cold message users.
+• Opt-in is required: You can't cold message prospects.
 They must opt in through a form, website, or other approved methods.

 • You'll need message templates: Templates must be approved before being used in outbound communication.

-• User responses are session-based: Once a user replies, you have a 24-hour window to continue the conversation freely.
+• User responses are session-based: Once a prospect replies, you have a 24-hour window to continue the conversation freely.

 Who is the API for?